How Does Chapter 13 Bankruptcy Work?

 This type of bankruptcy is ideal for people who are behind on secured debts yet want to retain the collateral.
 To take advantage of this program, debtors must meet a few qualifications.

-- Unsecured Debt Amount: Debtors must have less that $307,675 in credit cards, medical bills, and other unsecured debts.
+- Unsecured Debt Amount: Debtors must have less than $307,675 in credit cards, medical bills, and other unsecured debts.
 If the debt load is larger, a Chapter 7 bankruptcy may be an option.

 - Prior Discharge: You cannot receive a discharge in a Chapter 13 case if you have received a discharge in a Chapter 7 case filed within the last four years, or received a Chapter 13 discharge in a case filed within the last two years.